marcinkuzminski/rhodecode/docs/installation.rst

 Of course RhodeCode works in sync mode also, then You don't have to install any third party apps.
 Celery_ will give You large speed improvement when using many big repositories.
-If You plan to use it for 2 or 3 small repositories, it will work just fine without celery running.
+If You plan to use it for 7 or 10 small repositories, it will work just fine without celery running.

-After You decide to Run it with celery make sure You run celeryd and message broker together with the application.
+After You decide to Run it with celery make sure You run celeryd using paster and message broker together with the application.

 Requirements for Celery
 -----------------------